ovieh/ovieh.github.io/content/post/hooks.md

 The previous excerpts are functionally the same.
 I find the second far easier to read and concise.
 Also, I have personal dislike of the *this* keyword, so any chance to be rid of *this* is a win to me.
 What makes the second excerpt work is the useState function which returns a pair: the *current* state value and a function that allows you to update that value.

 Other than *useState*, the other provided Hook I used in this project is *useEffect*.
 In Functional Components, it is the lone lifecycle method available.
-My project calls the API when the page is loaded, to do this with classes, I would need to place the API call in *componentDidMount* lifecyle method, folllowed with a *componentDidUnmount* method to handle any cleaning up that needs to take place.
+My project calls the API when the page is loaded, to do this with classes, I would need to place the API call in *componentDidMount* lifecyle method, followed with a *componentDidUnmount* method to handle any cleaning up that needs to take place.
 Using Hooks, the *useEffect* methods handles both those previous methods.
 An example of its use is below.

 ``` jsx
 import React, { useState, useEffect };